Analyze and think critically about environmental issues

 CHEM 201 Organic Chemistry I

 This course is an introduction to the chemistry of carbon-based compounds.
-The course begins with a quick review of foundational concepts from CHM 101 and 102, specifically covalent bonding, hybridization, VSEPR theory, polarity and intermolecular forces.
+The course begins with a quick review of foundational concepts from CHEM 101 and CHEM 102, specifically covalent bonding, hybridization, VSEPR theory, polarity and intermolecular forces.
 It continues with an introduction to the different classes of compounds within organic chemistry and their characteristic physical and chemical properties, with an emphasis on structure and functional groups as well as stereochemistry.
 The study of the different types of chemical reactions will rely on an understanding of how the electrons in the covalent bonds are rearranged, giving rise to the full understanding of the mechanisms of each reaction.
 Students enrolling in this course must enroll in the parallel laboratory section CHEM 201L.

 CHEM 202 Organic Chemistry II

 This course builds upon the foundation of CHEM 201 with a focus on the synthesis and identification of organic compounds.
 The reactions of aromatic compounds, carbonyl containing compounds and the pericyclic reactions will be emphasized.
 Finally the major biomolecules will be covered in depth as well as an introduction to biochemistry.
-Students enrolling in this course must enroll in the parallel laboratory section CHEM 202L
+Students enrolling in this course must enroll in the parallel laboratory section CHEM 202L.

 ENV 210 Natural Disasters, Catastrophes, and the Environment

 As long as humans have walked the planet, they have faced dangers from the environment, such as earthquakes, floods, and volcanoes.
 Today's technology creates new possibilities for disasters, including climate change, killer smog, and nuclear accidents.
 Students in this course will study the science behind natural disasters as well as examine society's preparedness for and response to these problems from an interdisciplinary perspective.
 It will look at both historical and recent events and consider what disasters await us in the future.
-Students who have already taken SCI 110 must obtain permission to enroll.

 ENV 240 Environment and Health